• Resources

 What is a Trial Balance?

-Purpose of Preparing a Trial Balance
+Uses of the Trial Balance

 Features of Trial Balance